eapowertools/qs-admin-playbook/docs/system_planning/plan_review_upgrade_strategy.md

   - Applications: Does everything work as expected?
   - Extensions: Do they operate as expected on the new version?
   - Authentication Mechanisms: Can users authenticate into the site?
-  - API integrations: Do any integrations using Qlik's APIs operate as expected? i.e. do our automation processes work? does the embedded apps in Salesforce work as expected?
+  - API integrations: Do any integrations using Qlik's APIs operate as expected? i.e. do our automation processes work?
+Do the embedded apps in Salesforce work as expected?
   - Reload Tasks: Do all apps reload as needed?
 9. **(Optional) Enterprise Testing**
   - Security Reviews: Execute a security / vulnerability scan of the software